goghcrow/go-co/README.md

 ## What is go-co

-go-co(routine) is a **Source to Source Compiler** which rewrites trival yield expression to monadic sequence implementation.
+go-co(routine) is a **Source to Source Compiler** which rewrites trival yield expression to monadic style code.

 Inspired by [wind-js](https://github.com/JeffreyZhao/wind).